2025 Brisbane Open House

 Guides: Seleneah More & Melissa Buirchell

-Tour Length: Approximately 2km on relatively flat, accessible footpaths.
+Tour Length: Approximately 2km on relatively flat, accessible footpaths

-About the Guides:
+About the Guides

 Melissa Buirchell is an architect and active member of Kurilpa Futures.
-She brings deep insight into the challenges of designing for high-density communities, with a focus on creating urban environments that are sustainable, liveable, and safe for all.
+She brought deep insight into the challenges of designing for high-density communities, with a focus on creating urban environments that are sustainable, liveable, and safe for all.

 ABOUT

-• Managing climate change through initiatives such as Resilient Kurilpa.
+• Managing climate change through initiatives such as Resilient Kurilpa

-• Representation: Amplifying community voices through candidate forums and keeping residents informed via social media and e-newsletters.
+• Representation: Amplifying community voices through candidate forums and keeping residents informed via social media and e-newsletters

-• Sustainability: Promoting livability with initiatives like Resilience Kurilpa, advocating for sustainable development and public space access.
+• Sustainability: Promoting liveability through initiatives such as Resilient Kurilpa and advocating for sustainable development and public space access

-• People: Strengthening the community by providing opportunities for volunteering, subcommittee participation, and student placements and training.
+• People: Strengthening the community by providing opportunities for volunteering, subcommittee participation, student placements, and training

 Explore 2025 Brisbane Open House